bibig/jsoncan/README.md

 ```

+### primary key
+All the tables will be automatically added an "_id" field as the only primary key.
+You do not need to define _id field in table schemas.
+The primary key in table has only one, but you can add multiply unique keys.
+Unique keys are simalar to primary key.

 ### insert
-when a record inserted, it will be automatically added an "_id" field as the primary key.
+when a record inserted, "_id" value will be added.

 ```javascript